Block Course, 04.10.2023 - 13.10.2023, 9:00-18:00

 - minimalRL: A minimalist RL library that has each algorithm in one file.

-- Tips&Tricks: A guide on important design choices in doing reinforcement learning experiments.
+- Tips&Tricks: A guide on important design choices while doing reinforcement learning experiments.

 - J. B. Rawlings, D. Q. Mayne, M. Diehl.
 Model Predictive Control.
 Nobhill Publishing, 2017 (free PDF here)